Best daily deals

 Yes, we know we are an Android site, but the reality is that the easier-to-use UI makes the iPhone much easier to learn for those new to smartphones, seniors included.
 After all, if your parents or grandparents have questions, they might be easier to answer with an iOS device.
 Apple’s current flagship lineup includes powerhouses like the iPhone 14 Pro and 14 Pro Max, but those are overkill for most seniors and should be reserved for more demanding users, or those who need a much larger screen.

 An iPhone 14 or iPhone 14 Plus should be good for most seniors.
-These also offer outstanding performance, among the best design and build quality the industry offers, high-definition screens, and an overall good experience.
-Not to mention Apple has stores all over the country, meaning seniors can always walk into an Apple Store to get help.
+These also offer outstanding performance, among the industry’s best design and build quality, high-definition screens, and an overall good experience.
+Not to mention Apple has stores nationwide, and the company is known for its superb customer service.
+This means seniors can always walk into an Apple Store to get help.
+In fact, the company is known for offering in-person classes for using its products.
+You might not even need to teach your loved ones how to use their phones!

 For a more affordable alternative, you might also want to take a look at the iPhone SE (2022).
 It’s smaller and more manageable.
 It could be an excellent phone for seniors.